himanshinigam09/DC-MIS/README.md

 # DC-MIS
-IIPS-DC is driven by passionate student teams working 24 X 7 with enthusiastic, committed and experts from Industries and Academia of its industrious team and Alumni.
+IIPS-DC is driven by passionate student teams working 24 X 7 with enthusiastic, committed and experts from Industries and Academia of its industrious team and Alumni.<br/>
-The D.C.
-Management Information System of IIPS is a web application to speed up the process of managing development center in this educational institute .

 The main objective of this project is to provide the solution for a non-profitable organization which provides a base to carry out academic experiments, to introduce new trends and technologies and involves a good practice to groom their students as an IT professionals in all aspects .

 ## SPECIFICATIONS